 ELISSA SAMPSON: All right, you go, and we'll go back.
 All of these organizations, in theory, don't talk to each other.
 And in actual reality, families are broken by them.
 And families know, as well as neighbors know, all about the range of options.
 Of course, that range is going to be different in 1910 than in 1950, right, to say nothing of 1940s.
 Sometimes there's cooperation.
 But most of the time, there really isn't

-It's not even cooperatition, except during the war.
+It's not even "coopetition," except during the War.
 And that's very specific, as we discussed yesterday.
-So the IWO is a Yiddish speaking organization that is born like Athena, the goddess, full-blown, from the arbitrierung when they split off in 1930, The Workmen's Circle.
+So the IWO is a Yiddish speaking organization that is born like Athena, the goddess, full-blown, from the Arbeter Ring when they split off in 1930, The Workmen's Circle.
 So that is not a good relationship.
 Because they spent 10 years arguing about it.
-And that is-- now, that doesn't mean that they don't go into coalition with the arbitrierung on certain things.
+And that is-- now, that doesn't mean that they don't go into coalition with the Arbeter Ring on certain things.
 Of course it depends on where and what the topic is.

 So it's complicated terrain.
 But people do cross from group to group.
 And families certainly get divided by this.
 I think I see three hands up there right now.
 Who would like to go first?